 Speaking English can be difficult and scary, even for native speakers.
-However, there are many ways to get control over the English tongue and usage of best English phrases is one of the ways to improve communication skills.
+However, there are many ways to gain control over the English tongue, and usage of the best English Phrases for Regular Conversation is one of the ways to improve communication skills.

 Speaking English does not mean that you need to be flexible in grammar.
-A person who is having less control over grammar can sound like a native speaker.
+A person who has less control over grammar can sound like a native speaker.

-Using phrases while talking would bring lots of clarity and smartness in your speaking.
+Using phrases while talking would bring lots of clarity and smartness to your speaking.
 The thing which you need to do is to practice it regularly in your regular conversations.

 Keep the idea that when a small kid starts learning a new language, it does not mean that the baby should learn grammar.
 The baby learns by imitating others’ words.